vramana/react-flex-slick/README.md

 - prevArrow, nextArrow - Alternate way: Just put a ref on prevArrow and nextArrow
 - infinite - works as expected
 - initialSlide - works as expected
-- rows - Alternate way: Pass pages of slides instead of slides.
+- rows - Alternate way: Pass pages of slides instead of slides
 - slidesPerRow - Alternate Way: Pass pages of slides instead of slides
 - vertical - works as expected
 - swipe, verticalSwiping - merged into swipe - works as expected